potomak/gist-txt/README.md

 ### Links

-Links between scenes are absolute links to the scene name.
+Links between scenes are relative links to the scene name.

 Example: to make the string "go to the city" a link to the *city* scene add the markdown code: